Student Travel Skip to main content

 5. The non-student must assume responsibility for his or her own safety and insurance.

-No other non-students may be an official part of the traveling group, and the Trip Supervisor or the approver has the authority to curtail the trip for any students encouraging or assisting and individual to violate this policy.
+No other non-students may be an official part of the traveling group, and the trip supervisor or the approver has the authority to curtail the trip for any students encouraging or assisting and individual to violate this policy.

 4. RELATED POLICIES AND PROCEDURES